dceejay/RedMap/README.md

         "opt":{ "maxZoom":19, "attribution":"&copy; OpenStreetMap" }
     };

+Note: you can use the name "none" to completely remove the base layer for example.

+   msg.payload = {"command":{"layer":"none"}};

 #### To add a WMS overlay layer - eg US weather radar

 To add an overlay instead of a base layer - specify the `overlay` property instead of the `name`.